-Establishment Mandate Chair (Vice-Chair) Working Group on Peacekeepi ng Operations Established on 31 January 2001 (S/PRST/2001/3) To address both generic peacekeeping issues relevant to the responsibilities of the Council, and technical aspects of individual peacekeeping operations, without prejudice to the competence of the Special Committee on Peacekeeping Operations Tunisia (United Kingdom) Where appropriate, to seek the views of the troop-contributing countries, including through meetings between the Working Group and the troop- contributing countries, so that their views are taken into account by the Council Ad Hoc Working Group on Co nflict Prevention and Resolution in Africa Established in March 2002 (S/2002/207) ^{a} To monitor the implementation of recommendations contained in the presidential statement S/PRST/2002/2 and previous presidential statements and resolutions regarding conflict prevention and resolution in Africa Kenya (Niger) To propose recommendations on the enhancement of cooperation between the Security Council and the Economic and Social Council as well as with other United Nations agencies dealing with Africa To examine, in particular, regional and cross-conflict issues that affect the Council's work on African conflict prevention and resolution To propose recommendations to the Security Council to enhance cooperation in conflict prevention and resolution, between the United Nations and regional (Organization of African Unity [now African Union]) and subregional organizations
+Establishment Mandate Chairs (Vice-Chars) Working Group on Peacekeepi ng Operations Established on 31 January 2001 (S/PRST/2001/3) To address both generic peacekeeping issues relevant to the responsibilities of the Council, and technical aspects of individual peacekeeping operations, without prejudice to the competence of the Special Committee on Peacekeeping Operations Tunisia (United Kingdom) Where appropriate, to seek the views of the troop- contributing countries, including through meetings between the Working Group and the troop-contributing countries, so that their views are taken into account by the Council

-105 Of 32 meetings held, 16 were by videoconference and 16 were in person.
+105 Out of 32 meetings held, 16 were via videoconference and 16 were in person.
 The Working Group established pursuant to resolution 1566 (2004) did not meet during the period under review.